demarcod1/librarianz-scripts/README.md

 ### Setup steps

-1. Clone this repository
+1. Clone and unzip this repository
 1. Log in to librarian@lsjumb.com online
 1. Follow the instructions [here](https://developers.google.com/drive/api/v3/quickstart/python#step_1_turn_on_the) after clicking the "Enable the Drive API" button.
-1. When prompted, download the "credentials.json" file and move it into your working directory (likely called librarianz-scripts).
+1. When prompted, download the "credentials.json" file.
 2. Open a terminal window and navigate to the working directory.
+If you're new to using the terminal, you can run `cd path/to/librarianz-scripts` to navigate to this repo.
+For example, if you unzip the `librarianz-scripts-main` file into your downloads file, you will need to run `cd Downloads/librarianz-scripts-main` when you open the terminal.
 3. Run `pip3 install -r requirements.txt` in terminal (or `py -m pip install -r requirements.txt` if on Windows).
+If you prefer, you can install dependencies in a virtual environment (in a non-Windows terminal, you'll need to run `python3 -m venv env` and then `source env/bin/activate` to create and activate your environment).
-4. Run `python3 librarianz_scripts.py -s login` in terminal (or `py .\librarianz_scripts.py -s login` if on Windows).
+4. Run `python3 librarianz_scripts.py` in terminal (or `py .\librarianz_scripts.py` if on Windows).
-5. Follow the link in the Terminal and authorize the program for the webmaster account.

-After you run the login script, you will not need to run it again.
-If the tokens are somehow invalidated, any script you run will prompt you with a link in the Terminal, which corresponds to the final step.
+5. The GUI will prompt you to select the credentials.json file you downloaded.
+This is your key to the Librarianz Google Drive.
+It is essential that you do not share this file publicly with any other party.

+The first time you run a script that requires Google Drive Access, you will be prompted to login to the librarian@lsjumb.com account and authorize the program (which will be called `quickstart`).

+In the future, whenever you wish to use these tools, all you need to do is run the `librarianz-scripts.py` file!

 </details>